NIRCam Short Wavelength Grism Time Series

 Example DHS spectra of a single point-source target are shown in Figure 2.
 The spectra fall on the lower (-V3) portions of detectors A2 and A4, and the upper (+V3) portions of detectors A1 and A3 (see NIRCam Field of View).
 Users have some flexibility to select which spectra to collect: the 2 brightest, the 4 brightest or the 8 brightest.
 Spectra from DHS sub-apertures 1 and 6 have very much lower throughput (see Figure 1, above), much broader point spread and line spread functions, and significantly lower resolving power than the other 8 sub-apertures, and data for them are not collected (and in fact fall in the SW detector gap, by design).

 Figure 2.
-Spectra produced by the LW grism and DHS0 element on the NIRCam module A from a calibration observation using a mosaic with two rows.
+Full-frame images of spectra produced by the LW GRISMR and SW DHS0 elements from a calibration observation

 Click on the figures for a larger view.